rockettheme/docs/Docs/wordpress/themes/acacia/comingsoon.md

 How to Enable/Disable the Page
 -----

 The **Coming Soon** page can be enabled or disabled from the **Gizmos** tab in **Theme Settings**.
-You can opt to create an override for this page, or enable it on your primary template, accordingly.
+You can opt to create an override for this page, or enable it on your primary theme, accordingly.
 You can reach this option by navigating to **Administration -> Acacia Theme -> Gizmos** and turning **Coming Soon Page** on or off.

 How to Make Changes
 -----

 Making changes to the Coming Soon page will require you to access a file and make manual changes yourself.
 It is not as difficult as it sounds.
-All of the changes you might want to make to this page can be done by visiting `/templates/rt_acacia/comingsoon.php` and altering its code.
+All of the changes you might want to make to this page can be done by visiting `/themes/rt_acacia_wp/comingsoon.php` and altering its code.
 Some of the more common changes are listed below.

 ### Countdown Timer